dimodi/project-templates/README.md

 ## Install

 1. Close Visual Studio.
-1. Download the NuGet package and the shell scripts [from the latest release](https://github.com/dimodi/project-templates/releases) to some folder.
+1. Download the NuGet package from the [latest release](https://github.com/dimodi/project-templates/releases) to some folder.
 1. Open your Terminal or Shell app and go to the folder from the previous step.
-1. Execute the `install.sh` script to install all project templates.
-On Windows:
+1. Execute the `dotnet new install` command:
     ```sh
-    ./install.sh
-    ```
-    On macOS and Linux:
-    ```sh
-    sh install.sh
+    dotnet new install Telerik.Blazor.Dimo.Templates.Package.*.nupkg
     ```

 ## Use with Visual Studio